 LBBW expressly supports the principle of gender-neutral remuneration for the same or similar work or performance, and strives to provide every employee with fair, non-discriminatory remuneration.
-The Group remuneration strategy ensures that the remuneration systems are aligned with performance, results and the market so that pay discrimination on the basis of gender can be precluded.
+The Group remuneration strategy stipulates that remuneration must be based on performance, results and the market and must be gender-neutral.
 Sustainability aspects also play a key role in remuneration policy.
 To measure performance-based variable remuneration, the sustainability objective derived from LBBW's business strategy is embedded at all three levels of performance measurement (Group, cluster, individual).
 Against the backdrop of dynamic external factors of influence (such as a stricter regulatory environment for LBBW's business activities), the business and risk strategies are continuously being enhanced.
 This is reflected in the Group's remuneration strategy in that it is reviewed at least annually, but also during the year in the event of changes to the strategy and is adjusted whenever necessary.